ABOUT

 Each term there are specialist weeks run by guest tutors.
 These have included: Stage combat, Make up for stage and screen (including special effects), Physical Theatre, Puppetry (War Horse), Masks, Comedy, Clowning, Shakespeare, Devising, and Circus Skills.

 This course is excellent for young people looking to improve their acting skills, enter into the acting profession and those studying GCSE or A'level Drama.
-We also support students applying for drama school or attending auditions.
+We also support students applying for scholarships, drama school or attending auditions.

 Each student will take part in a termly monologue slam, yearly performance for family and friends and a yearly tutorial where they can discuss their development and aspirations with their coaches.